rothbilly/profile_bio/README.md

 ## Hi there!

-Hi, I'm a professional UI designer, also i'm part of the Slime Team game dev collective.
+Hi, I'm a professional Technical Artist and UI maker, also i'm part of the Slime Team game dev collective.

 ### Working on